letskeepitsecretd/letskeepitsecretd/README.md

     - Ship real, working projects and figure out the rest along the way
     - Comfortable gluing together frontend, backend, and deployment for a project to actually work
   focus_areas:
-    - Sharpening core DSA — recursion, trees, graphs
+    - Sharpening DSA fundamentals
   self_description: "Still a student.
 Still learning.
 Building things anyway."
 ```

 I'm a 3rd-year Computer Science (IoT) student.
 I like building things that actually run — not just code that compiles, but apps that are deployed, working, and have real users hitting them.
-I'm currently sharpening core DSA — recursion, trees, and graphs.
+I'm currently sharpening DSA.
 I'm a student who's figured out how to ship, and I'm working on closing the gap between "can build a working app" and "understands everything under the hood."

 <table align="center">
 <tr>